vkundapur/vkundapur/README.md

 ### Hello people 👋

 My name is Vivek Kundapur.
+I am a Software professional.

 - 🔭 I work on React Native, Android, Spring boot and NodeJS
 - 📫 How to reach me: